No, ‘deltacron’ and the BA.2 subvariant of COVID-19 are not the same

 BA.2 is an omicron subvariant

 Cases of BA.2, the omicron subvariant, are much more common in the U.S. than delta-omicron hybrid cases.
-From March 13-19, BA.2 accounted for nearly 35% of COVID-19 cases, according to estimates from the Centers for Disease Control and Prevention (CDC).
+From March 13-19, BA.2 accounted for nearly 35% of COVID-19 cases, according to estimates from the CDC.
 That’s compared to about 23% of COVID-19 cases from BA.2 in the U.S. during the previous week.

 The WHO has labeled omicron and its sublineages, including BA.2, as a “variant of concern.”